 You know what a room is right?

 Plate reverbs have a very pleasing sound and work well on pretty much everything.
-Sound waves travel faster in the metal plate than they do in the air which gives them a higher density, smoother tail and ultimately a very desirable sound that engineers and producers all over the world have grown to know and love.
+Sound waves travel faster in the metal plate than they do in the air, which gives them a higher density, smoother tail, and ultimately a very desirable sound that engineers and producers all over the world have grown to know and love.

 This type of reverb simulates a finely tuned concert hall.
 Concert halls are auditoriums that are designed with acoustics being the main priority.
-These halls are meticulously tuned to remove any negative artifacts that can be detrimental to the sound such as rings, standing waves, and uneven tonal response.
+These halls are meticulously tuned to remove any negative artifacts that can be detrimental to the sound, such as rings, standing waves, and uneven tonal response.
 These are a classic artificial reverb that became popular with the rise of digital time-based effect units.
-Since these rooms are designed for optimal acoustics it’s no surprise that they are often emulated.
+Since these rooms are designed for optimal acoustics, it’s no surprise that they are often emulated.
 Halls can be used on just about anything with successful results.
 One of the most popular hall reverbs is the Lexicon 480L which can be found at many of the most esteemed studios around the world.

-They are most popular for the sproingy sound that they make when you physically shake the reverb tank causing the springs to jostle around.
+They are most popular for the sproingy sound they make when you physically shake the reverb tank causing the springs to jostle around.
 Using a ton of spring reverb is a requirement when playing surf rock or producing dub music.
 In the late 1960s, AKG released the BX series of spring reverb units that became popular with recording studios.

 These are extremely short reverbs with reflections happening between half a second and shorter.
-This type of reverb is mostly used to add tone since the decay time is so short, they are more likely to be felt rather than heard.
+This type of reverb is mostly used to add tone since the decay time is so fast, they are more likely to be felt rather than heard.
 Adding an ambient reverb return and sending multiple sources to it can have a nice gluing effect.